Object to an alcohol licence

 How do I make an objection?

-Your objection must be filed with the DLC within 15 working days after the first public notice about the application appears in the newspaper.
+Your objection must be filed with the DLC within 25 working days after the first public notice about the application appears in your local newspaper or on your council’s website.
 The full postal address of the DLC will be included in the notification.

 Your objection must be made in writing and include your full name, address and contact telephone number.
 You may object only in relation to matters that are able to be considered when granting a licence - the licence criteria.
 You should clearly set out the reasons for your objection and also state whether or not you wish to appear at any hearing.
 Your objection is likely to have greater effect if you attend the hearing personally and speak in support of your submission.